-- Tuition fee for the registered courses shall be paid within due date to validate the registration.
+- Tuition fee for the registered credit(s) shall be paid within due date to validate the registration.
 Non-payment of fee within the due date shall result in default.

 - A student who defaults in payment of fee shall not appear in the attendance roll.

-- If the fee is not paid, within the extended time as prescribed by the University, the registration of the course(s) may be cancelled.
+- In a regular semester, if the fee is not paid, within the prescribed time, the registration of the course(s) may be cancelled.

-- For all practical purposes, the cancelled course(s) shall be deemed as never registered for the purpose fee evaluation.
+- For all practical purposes, the cancelled course(s) shall be deemed as never registered.

 - Each credit transfer case shall be examined on its merit by the admission department, in consultation with the respective HoD.

-- Only those courses/credits shall be transferred in which the candidate has got grade B or higher and if those can be counted as part of applicants’ degree program.
+- Only those courses/credits shall be transferred in which the candidate has got grade C+ or higher and if those can be counted as part of applicants’ degree program

 - Accepted credit hours against course(s), without grades, shall appear on the transcript.